danielireson/serverless-url-shortener/README.md

 Run `npm run deploy:client` to deploy the website using the AWS CLI.

+_You can add a `?vanity=` query string parameter to the homepage to specify a vanity name instead of a randomly-generated one.
+If the name is taken, a random one will be used._

 ## Libraries used

 - [Serverless Framework](https://serverless.com) for project structure and deployment.